Last minute tech deals from Amazon

-There is still time to score some great deal on tech and have these deals arrive on time.
+There is still time to score some great deals on tech and have these deals arrive on time.
 Amazon Canada has organized itself and put together a plethora of discounts on tech.

 Check out these deals: